 What can I do at EML?

-– create your own original electronic music
+- Produce your own original electronic music

-– remix electronic music from other artists
+- Remix electronic music from other artists

-– perform electronic music live
+- Perform electronic music live

-– record and mix music using digital audio workstations
+- Record and mix music using Digital Audio Workstations

-– promote electronic music artists and bands
+- Promote electronic music artists and bands

-– organize electronic music gigs, shows, events
+- Organize and produce electronic music gigs, shows, events

 What is Electronic Music?

 Electronic music is music that employs electronic musical instruments and electronic music technology in its production.
 Today electronic music includes many varieties and ranges from experimental art music to popular forms such as electronic dance music.
+Read more in Wikipedia

-Do I need experience or equipment to join EML?
+Do I need equipment to join EML?

 Does EML require a lot of time?

-For more information please email us at [email protected]
+Feel free to email us at [email protected]